abelsilva/swaggerwcf/README.md

 # Decorate WCF services class

 Add the `SwaggerWcf` attribute to the class providing the base path for the service (the same as used in step 2).
-Optinally, for each method, add the 'SwaggerWcfTag` to categorize the method and the `SwaggerWcfResponse` for each possible response from the service.
+Optinally, for each method, add the `SwaggerWcfTag` to categorize the method and the `SwaggerWcfResponse` for each possible response from the service.

 ```csharp